Foundation (novel series): Development and themes

 The early stories were inspired by Edward Gibbon's The History of the Decline and Fall of the Roman Empire.
 The plot of the series focuses on the growth and reach of the Foundation, against a backdrop of the "decline and fall of the Galactic Empire."
 The themes of Asimov's stories were also influenced by the political tendency in science fiction fandom, associated with the Futurians, known as Michelism.

-The focus of the books is the trends through which a civilization might progress, specifically seeking to analyze their progress, using history as a precedent.
-Although many science fiction novels such as Nineteen Eighty-Four or Fahrenheit 451 do this, their focus is upon how current trends in society might come to fruition and they act as a moral allegory of the modern world.
+The focus of the novels are the trends through which a civilization might progress, specifically seeking to analyze their progress, using history as a precedent.
+Although many science fiction novels such as Nineteen Eighty-Four or Fahrenheit 451 do this, their focus is on how current trends in society might come to fruition and they act as a moral allegory of the modern world.
 The Foundation series, on the other hand, looks at the trends in a wider scope, dealing with societal evolution and adaptation rather than the human and cultural qualities at one point in time.
 In this Asimov followed the model of Thucydides' work The History of the Peloponnesian War, as he once acknowledged.

 Asimov tried to end the series with Second Foundation.
 However, because of the predicted thousand years until the rise of the next Empire (of which only a few hundred had elapsed), the series lacked a sense of closure.
 For decades, fans pressured him to write a sequel.
 In 1982, after a 30-year hiatus, Asimov gave in and wrote what was at the time a fourth volume: Foundation's Edge.
 This was followed shortly thereafter by Foundation and Earth.
 This novel, which takes place some 500 years after Seldon, ties up all the loose ends and ties all his Robot, Empire, and Foundation novels into a single story.
 He also opens a brand new line of thought in the last dozen pages regarding Galaxia, a galaxy inhabited by a single collective mind.
 This concept was never explored further.
 According to his widow Janet Asimov (in her biography of Isaac, It's Been a Good Life), he had no idea how to continue after Foundation and Earth, so he started writing the prequels.